cloudfoundry-attic/hm9000/README.md

     `etcd` generates a number of files in CWD when run locally, hence `etcdstorage`

-5. Running `hm9000`.
-Back in the terminal you used to `go get` hm9000 you should be able to
+4. Running `hm9000`.
+Back in the terminal you used to clone the hm-workspace you should be able to

         $ hm9000

     and get usage information

-6. Running the tests
+5. Running the tests

         $ go get github.com/onsi/ginkgo/ginkgo
         $ cd src/github.com/cloudfoundry/hm9000/